rspeer/scholar.hasfailed.us/index.md

 Google employees are losing control of the ethics of their products.
 In 2019, five employee activists (three of whom were trans) were [fired for their activism][thanksgiving-five].
 In 2020, Timnit Gebru and Margaret Mitchell, who among their many accomplishments had [advocated internally for proper representation of trans authors in Google Scholar][timnit-statement], were fired by Jeff Dean for their ethics research.

+If Google is working on this now, they haven't communicated anything about it, and they must have assigned it a very low priority.
+We need them to talk to the trans community and understand the urgency of the problem.

 [#DropTheDeadnames]: https://dropthedeadnames.org/
 [thanksgiving-five]: https://www.washingtonpost.com/technology/2019/12/17/google-fires-fifth-engineer-who-alleges-retaliation-union-activity/
 [timnit-statement]: https://twitter.com/timnitGebru/status/1362579188549640195